 The winning manuscripts are selected each year by an outside judge appointed by the Department of English, which administers the prize.

 The 2015 entries were judged by Mike Scalise and Justin Boening.
 The judges chose a winner for each of three categories: poetry, fiction, and literary non-fiction.

 Andrew Marvin '16

 "The Girl Who Lived In A Tree"

 For information on submitting to the Smithson Prize, please contact the Department of English.

-Each year the Annual Student Reading gathers the winners of the two contests for a formal reading in Bucknell Hall.
+Each year the Annual Student Reading in April gathers the winners of the two contests for a formal reading in Bucknell Hall.
 The winners are announced early in the spring semester.